surecart/surecart-wp-plugin/readme.txt

 Yes, all the strings in SureCart can be translated and over time we hope to offer many translations out of the box.

 == Changelog ==

+= 2.8.1 - November 1st, 2023 =
+* Fix: Theme conflict with GeneratePress causing product page out of stock buttons to appear.
+* Fix: Issue with images using special characters breaking product page slideshow.
+* Fix: Prevent name/company name fields from being emptied when address country changes.
+* Fix: Add theme support for block border settings missing if they are not set by the theme.
+* Fix: Issue where customer could enter a blank password when setting one for the first time on the customer dashboard.
+* Fix: Featured product list filter not working on product list blocks.

 = 2.8.0 - November 1st, 2023 =
 New: Product variants.